Minutes of the Shoalhaven

 community are urging the resumption of performances: families, who are

 desperate to see Bluey, and the morning matinee audience.
+The shutdown

 has been used as an opportunity to engage in community development.
 A census